iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Scanned images need to be made public.
 This action promotes transparency and allows anyone to verify the count using various open-source machine learning programs.
 To mitigate reliance on a centralized scanner, opposition leaders or other stakeholders can independently verify the results using their own scanners.
 Since the process is automated, this verification task is not cumbersome.

 Manual counting can be prone to human errors; typically, runner-up leaders request multiple recounts to validate the results.
-Automated counting simplifies the recounting process, and well-trained machine learning algorithms can offer greater accuracy in counting compared to humans.
+Automated counting simplifies the recounting process, and well-trained machine learning algorithms can offer greater accuracy in counting.

-Vote counting is a simpler model, akin to handwriting number recognition, so machine learning can achieve a high level of accuracy as demonstrated.
+Vote counting is a simpler model, akin to handwriting number recognition, so machine learning can achieve a high level of accuracy [as demonstrated](https://ufal.mff.cuni.cz/~straka/courses/npfl129/2223/demos/mnist_web.html).
 It also provides probabilities, indicating when the machine learning is unsure of labeling by giving a low probability.
 In such cases, human intervention can be involved.

 As for the ballot paper design, using thicker paper without folds and placing it directly into the ballot box simplifies the scanning process.